Formulae in noncommutative Hodge theory: Variations of semi-infinite Hodge structures: definitions

 \subsection{Euler gradings}

-We have assumed that our \vhs{} are graded, in the usual sense that $\EuE$ is a direct sum of its graded pieces.
-A different notion of `grading' for \vhs{} is used in the literature, which we do not adopt, because it would give rise to confusion regarding the usual terminology for $A_\infty$ categories.
-Namely, if $\EuC$ is a graded $A_\infty$ category (in the usual sense), then Theorem \ref{thm:main} \eqref{it:vhsfromcat} constructs a graded unpolarized pre-\vhs{}, in the sense of Definition \ref{defn:prevhsnopair}.
+We have assumed that our \vshs{} are graded, in the sense that $\EuE$ is a direct sum of its graded pieces.
+A different notion of `graded \vshs{}' is used in the literature \cite{Barannikov2001,Coates2009}, which we will instead refer to as an `Euler-graded \vshs'.
+We depart from the standard terminology in this way to avoid confusion regarding the usual terminology for $A_\infty$ categories.
+Namely, if $\EuC$ is a \emph{graded} $A_\infty$ category (in the usual sense), which is saturated and whose noncommutative Hodge-to-de Rham spectral sequence degenerates, then Theorem \ref{thm:main} constructs a \emph{graded} \vshs{} in our sense; it does not construct an Euler-graded \vshs{}.

-Instead, we will use the term `Euler grading' to refer to the alternative notion which is used in the literature, see e.g. \cite{Barannikov2001,Coates2009}.